maahl/pg_venv/README.md

 pg workon awesomefeature
 psql

+# write your patch for postgres
+# $PG_SRC points to the git worktree for the current pg_venv.
+cd $PG_SRC
+$EDITOR

 # recompile postgres
-# note: the following actions do nothing but call the underlying programs
+# note: the following actions do nothing but call the underlying program
-# (configure and make); they are here merely because they allow to compile
+# (make); they are here merely because they allow to compile
 # postgres without moving to its source tree.
-pg fetch_pg_source
-pg configure
 pg make -- -j 8 # you can pass arguments to make pg check # make check pg install # runs make install

-# initialize the database
+# initialize the database, your $PATH has been updated to include the
+# appropriate binaries for the current pg_venv
 initdb
 pg start # start postgres
 pg log # check the logs, in case there was a problem